Keto-Friendly Kimchi: 8 Brands That Pass the Low-Carb Test

 This napa cabbage kimchi is delicious and healthy, with an added benefit of containing no preservatives and using exclusively whole ingredients.
 This product does contain shrimp, and is therefore not safe for vegan ketoers.

-Those wondering is shrimp good for weight loss are in luck, because this high protein ingredient helps to increase the protein content and nutritional values of this kimchi brand.
+For those curious about whether shrimp is good for weight loss, they’re in luck because this high-protein ingredient boosts the protein content and nutritional value of this kimchi brand.

 • Calories: 10 calories